Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-2/labs/mongoose-store.md

 ## Commits

-The order in which you tackle this homework is up to you, but keep in mind that because this is a two-night homework, you haven't learned everything yet!
+The order in which you tackle this homework is up to you, but keep in mind that because this is a "two-night" homework, you haven't learned everything yet!
 Start with what you know and whenever you get to any of the following milestones, commit your work!

-<details><summary><strong>Milestones to Commit</strong></summary>
+<details><summary><strong>Click to See Example Milestones to Commit w/Messages</strong></summary>

 <br>